 The Import Settings for a Model file appear in the Model tab of the Inspector window when you select the Model.
-These affect the Mesh and its Normals.
-Unity uses these settings to import each Asset, so if you can adjust any settings to apply to different Assets in your Project.
+These settings affect various elements and properties stored inside the Model.
+Unity uses these settings to import each Asset, so you can adjust any settings to apply to different Assets in your Project.

 |Import Visibility||Import the FBX settings that define whether or not MeshRenderer components are enabled (visible).
 See Importing Visibility below for details.|

 |Import Cameras||Import cameras from your .FBX file.
 See Importing Cameras below for details.|